How to Ensure Safety While Showing Fire Damaged Property to Buyers

 Let there be light

-Because the electricity will likely be shut off, you will be showing a dark, soot-covered home.
-Visibility is crucial for safety.
+Since the power will probably be turned off, you will be displaying a dim, soot-stained house.
+Visibility is essential for safety.

 Signage and barriers